We’ve combined the questions Alex gets asked the most. Check out the questions below.

 I am always working on “a book”… whether it is an FBI Maggie O’Dell or a Ryder Creed K-9 Mystery.
 And there are several other projects in the hopper as well.

-JULY 2019 DESPERATE CREED (Book 5 Ryder Creed K-9 mystery series) will be in bookstores.
-Or you can get an autographed hardcover from my website here: Learn More.
+JULY 2020 HIDDEN CREED (Book 6 Ryder Creed K-9 mystery series) will be in bookstores.
+Or you can get an autographed hardcover from my website here: Learn More

 No, each book is written to be enjoyed as a stand-alone, so you won’t be lost if you start in the middle or at the end.
 But there are some continuing characters and minor storylines that are probably enhanced if you start at the beginning.